 B.A. to M.A.
 Program Admission Policy: Current HPU students intending to apply for admission to the Bachelors to Masters program have the option to apply in the Fall or Spring for upcoming undergraduate semester.
-Students apply to the graduate portion of the program the semester prior to their completion of their undergraduate degree.
+Students may apply for conditional admission to the graduate portion of the program at the same time that they apply to the B.A. to M.A. program.